Days of the Week in Vietnamese: the Liturgical Calendar of the Catholic Church

 Chúa has the meaning 'master, boss; lord, prince; God'.

 Chủ has a range of meanings: 'owner, master, boss, lord, ruler, host; main, chief, principal'.
-These are similar to the Chinese meaning of 主 zhǔ.
+These are similar to the Chinese meanings of 主 zhǔ.

-Since the day names were probably introduced by the Jesuits, the original choice of chúa nhật was well motivated.
-Chúa refers explicitly to 'God', in particular the God of the Catholic Church.
+Since the day names were probably introduced by the Jesuits, the original choice of chúa nhật had a clear motivation: it refers explicitly to 'God', in particular the God of the Catholic Church.
 Chúa nhật is unmistakably the 'Lord's Day'.

-For adherents of Eastern religions such as Buddhism, the reference to the God of the Christians was not so welcome.
+For adherents of Eastern religions such as Buddhism, the reference to the God of the Christians was not such a welcome development.
 The solution?
 By reading the character 主 as chủ ('principal') instead of chúa ('Lord'), it was possible to play down the religious overtones of the name.
-Chúa nhật thus became chủ nhật, which has become the more common Vietnamese term for 'Sunday'.
+Chúa nhật thus became chủ nhật 'main day', which has become the more common Vietnamese term for 'Sunday'.
 (Thanks to Nghiem Lang Thai for bringing this to my attention).

-The Vietnamese system of naming the days of the week fits in perfectly with the traditional Western notion of Sunday as the first day of the week.
-Unfortunately for Portuguese and Vietnamese, however, the international trend is now to make Monday the first day of the week (Note 1: Is Monday the first day?).
-The International Standards Organisation (ISO) specifies that the week begins with Monday, a usage that is becoming more widespread, for instance in airline timetables.
-One recent Vietnamese dictionary (the Tư Điển Tiểng Việt), even goes out of its way to point out that thứ ba, the 'third day' or Tuesday, is really only the second day of the week!
+The Vietnamese system of numbering fits in perfectly with the traditional Western notion of Sunday as the first day of the week.
+Unfortunately for Portuguese and Vietnamese, however, the international trend is now to make Monday the first day of the week (Note: Is Monday the first day?).
+The International Standards Organisation (ISO) specifies that the week begins with Monday, a usage that is becoming widespread, for instance in airline timetables.
+Like the rest of the world, Vietnam follows this standard, prompting one recent Vietnamese dictionary (the Tư Điển Tiểng Việt) to point out that thứ ba, the 'third day' or Tuesday, is really only the second day of the week.

 The Vietnamese word for 'week' is tuần, short for tuần lễ, which means a 'period/cycle of religious rites'.
 The word tuần is derived from Chinese (旬 Mandarin: xún), which refers to a period of ten days, not seven.
-The 旬 was common in China until the advent of the Western-style week and is still popularly used as a sub-division of the month.
-In Vietnamese, tuần has lost its original meaning of 'a ten-day cycle', except in expressions like thượng tuần, meaning 'the first ten days of the month' (Note 13: 'Xun' and 'tuan', false friends).
+The ten-day 旬 was a common unit of time in China until the advent of the Western-style week and is still popularly used as a way to subdivide the month.
+In Vietnamese, tuần has lost its original meaning of 'ten-day cycle', except in expressions like thượng tuần, meaning 'the first ten days of the month' (Note: 'Xun' and 'tuan', false friends).